Ask Slashdot: Is Logging Long Hours a Recipe For Burnout or the Only Way To Get Ahead?

 Not necessarily.
 If everything you are doing is simple, then you're obviously not challenging yourself.
 You shouldn't have a ton of highly difficult tasks to accomplish, but a good mix of simple and hard are necessary to keep your mind sharp.
 (Do the hard tasks to give your brain a workout and work on the simple tasks to give your brain a rest.)

 Success?
 Getting Ahead?
 Hidden assumptions.
-(Score:2, Insightful)
+(Score:3, Insightful)

 Why is "success" defined as being the top in your field?
 Why is "reaching the top" something to be pursued?